mjhong0708/amp/docs/develop.rst

 * Add the version to readthedocs' available versions.

 * Change the nightly tests to test this version as the stable build.

+* Tag the release with the release number, e.g., v0.5 or v0.5.1, the latter being for bug fixes.

+* Create a DOI for the release and a copy on Xenodo.